Originally published 01/01/21.

 But seven in ten of those prepared for six-plus years of care are able to contribute the same amount or more to their savings.

 Not only has having a ‘roadmap’ for their finances made these caregivers feel better equipped to face their financial future, but it also allows them the space to enjoy the time they are spending with their relatives and take care of themselves.
 A greater rate of those prepared to care for six-plus years said they were spending much more quality time with loved ones (34 percent), compared to those not prepared (26 percent).
 They also said that they had more time for sleeping, rest and relaxation and taking care of their own physical, emotional or mental wellbeing.

 Preparing for the unknown

-We cannot anticipate the unexpected, and certainly not a crisis of the scale of the pandemic.
+We cannot anticipate the unexpected.
 But when difficulties arise, we can prepare ourselves to make changes to our finances and take steps toward building a financial strategy that can balance caregiving with our own financial future.

 Go back to our newsroom to read more stories.